VPS + OpenClaw: A Complete Guide to Deployment, Optimization, and Stability

 Performance optimization: check here first if things feel slow

-If OpenClaw is responding slowly or task execution is lagging, start by checking resource usage:
+If OpenClaw feels sluggish or tasks are lagging, start by checking resource usage:

 htop